encord-team/text-to-image-eval/README.md

 ### Embeddings Generation

 To build embeddings, run the CLI command `tti-eval build`.
-This commands allows you to interactively select the model and dataset combinations on which to build the embeddings.
+This command allows to interactively select the model and dataset combinations on which to build the embeddings.

 Alternatively, you can choose known (model, dataset) pairs using the `--model-dataset` option.
 For example:

 ```
-tti-eval build --model-dataset clip/plants
+tti-eval build --model-dataset clip/Alzheimer-MRI --model-dataset bioclip/Alzheimer-MRI
 ```

 ### Model Evaluation